andrasq/node-coprocess/README.md

 Script file names are relative to the current working directory, not the source file.

-Functions are converted to source and saved to temporary files in the current directory `./node-coprocess-XXXXXX.js` and get removed automatically when the parent process calls its `process.on('exit')` listeners.
+Functions are converted to source and saved to temporary files in the current working directory `./node-coprocess-XXXXXX.js` and get removed automatically when the parent process calls its `process.on('exit')` listeners.
 Worker functions are a convenience, they share no context with the parent function.
 They must load and initialize all their dependencies as if they